Skip to main content

 Possible OPT Start Date to Request

-Earliest Day ISPO Can Receive iPortal Request
+Earliest Day ISEO Can Receive iPortal Request

 ** Note for Winter graduates: If you intend to apply for H-1B in the future, it is recommended that you choose a start date of April 02 or later in order to be able to work under a Cap-Gap extension , which is the period of time between the end of the EAD card and the start of the H-1B period (October 1).
-To be eligible for the Cap-Gap extension , your EAD card must expire on April 1 or later and the H-1B must be filed before the expiration of the EAD card.
+To be eligible for the Cap-Gap extension, your EAD card must expire on April 1 or later and the H-1B must be filed before the expiration of the EAD card.

 Additional Guidance: